Classes & appointments

 Mission Statement for the Claremont Colleges Library

-The Library is partners with The Claremont Colleges in learning, teaching, and research.
+The Library partners with The Claremont Colleges in learning, teaching, and research.
 We are committed to fostering intellectual discovery, critical thinking, and life-long learning.
 Accordingly, the Library ties our academic community to varied cultural and scholarly traditions by offering user-centered services, building collections, developing innovative technologies, and providing an inviting environment for study, collaboration, and reflection.

 Libraries & locations